ClementNerma/NightOS/docs/specs/syscalls.md

 **Arguments:**

 - Target process' PID (8 bytes)
-- Pointer to the buffer to share (CPU-dependent size)
+- Pointer to the buffer to share (8 bytes)
-- Number of bytes to share (CPU-dependent size)
+- Number of bytes to share (8 bytes)
 - Command code (2 bytes)
 - Notification mode (1 byte): `0x00` to notify the process with the [`RECV_SHARED_MEM`](signals.md#0x34-recv_shared_mem) signal, `0x01` to skip it
 - Sharing mode (1 byte): `0x00` to perform a mutual sharing, `0x01` to perform an exclusive sharing